maximenoel8/caasp_robotframework/README.md

 ## Installation

+Installed python requirements :
-sudo pip install -r requirements.txt
+- sudo pip install -r requirements.txt

 You need to have this tools installed :
 - openldap2-client
 - kubectl ( 1.17.3 )
 - helm ( 2.16.1 )
-- custom terraform 0.11 ( from caasp pattern )
+- custom terraform 0.12.19 ( from caasp pattern )

 ## Setup environment
-Configure ${CAASP_KEY} in parametes/env.robot by adding your SSC key Configure your vmware and openstack setting in env.robot For backup and restore test, configure your aws identification key
+Configure ${CAASP_KEY} in parametes/env.robot by adding your SSC key

+Configure your vmware and openstack setting in env.robot

+For backup and restore test, configure your aws identification key